deepflowio/docs/translate/translated/05-features/05-auto-tagging/03-meta-tags.md

     "name": "xxxx", // Name
     "namespace": "xxxx", // Name of the associated namespace "labels": {
-      // Labels, can upload an empty dictionary if *v1.Service resources are not reported "key1": "value1"
+      // Labels, can upload an empty dictionary if *v1.Service resource is not reported "key1": "value1"
     },
     "ownerReferences": [